decalage2/oletools/oletools/README.txt

 xxxswf2:
 --------

-xxxswf2 is a script to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel), which is especially useful for malware analysis. xxxswf2 is an improved version of xxxswf.py published by Alexander Hanel on `http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html <http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html>`_
+xxxswf2 is a script to detect, extract and analyze Flash objects (SWF files) that may be embedded in files such as MS Office documents (e.g.
+Word, Excel), which is especially useful for malware analysis.

+xxxswf2 is an improved version of xxxswf.py published by Alexander Hanel on `http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html <http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html>`_

 Compared to xxxswf, it can extract streams from MS Office documents by parsing their OLE structure properly, which is necessary when streams are fragmented.
 Stream fragmentation is a known obfuscation technique, as explained on `http://www.breakingpointsystems.com/resources/blog/evasion-with-ole2-fragmentation/ <http://www.breakingpointsystems.com/resources/blog/evasion-with-ole2-fragmentation/>`_

+For this, simply add the -o option to work on OLE streams rather than raw files.

 ::